Ken Starks · Independent mortgage broker · All 50 states

 | ≤ 15 years | ≤ $726,200 | ≤ 90% | 0.15% |

+How long does FHA MIP last?
 If you put less than 10% down (most FHA borrowers), the annual MIP stays for the life of the loan.
 It does not cancel at 20% equity like conventional PMI.
 If you put 10% or more down, the MIP drops off after 11 years.
 The most common strategy for eliminating FHA MIP is to refinance into a conventional loan once you've built enough equity and your credit supports better conventional pricing.
-I help borrowers plan this from day one.

 FHA loan limits are set annually by HUD and vary by county.
 For 2026, limits increased 3.26% from the prior year.

-The 2026 FHA loan limit for a single-family home in Maricopa County is $557,750 — covering the vast majority of homes in the Gilbert, Mesa, Chandler, and Phoenix markets.
+Maricopa County, AZ — Gilbert, Mesa, Chandler, Scottsdale, Phoenix: the 2026 FHA loan limit for a single-family home in Maricopa County is $557,750, covering the vast majority of homes in the Gilbert, Mesa, Chandler, and Phoenix markets.
 Multi-unit limits are higher; check HUD's official lookup tool for your county.

 |---|---|---|